MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 - Filters on the current page.
 This includes those that are set by code, Views, or user-defined.
 - Extensions that affect the page.
 "Ext. page, Ext. table" or "New page, new table" (when it was added by the extension)

+**Elements shown with limited information**

+- System parts, such as links and notes
+- Reports request pages
+- Role Center page types
+- Pages that do not have a source table.

 ### [Table Fields](#tab/tablefields)

-Table fields for the current record.
-Each field is shown with its name, number, data type, value, and a primary key indicator.
+Table Fields tab displays information about all fields in the the current record.
+Each field is shown with its name, number, data type, value, and an indicator if the field is a primary key.

+Page fields that are not bound to the source table field in their source expression are not shown.
+Fields in temporary tables are not shown.
+The value of fields that have a data type of blob, byte, media, or mediaset are not shown.

+Only extensions extending the page or source table are shown.
+Any other extensions are ignored.
+We cannot show the value for some Field data types  (blob, byte, media/mediaset

 ### [Extensions](#tab/extensions)

-Extensions that affect the page.
+The **Extensions** tab displays extensions that affect the page.
 "Ext. page, Ext. table" or "New page, new table" (when it was added by the extension)

+Only extensions that add or extend the page or source table are shown.
+Any other extensions are ignored.

 ### [Page Filters](#tab/tablefields)